Rod Parham and Luke Heffernan enjoying some quality time in Light Square after the May Day March through Adelaide.

-But if someone was to ask me what I remember most about Luke it is his stories of his pure hatred of going to the Dentist.
+But if someone was to ask me what I really like about Luke is his stories of his pure hatred of trips to the Dentist.

 It started when as a young boy his mother took him to see an old Dentist in Adelaide that Luke describes as an “utter cruel bastard” who inflicted the young Luke with “monumental and hideous pain and enough blood” to terrify the young boy.